 1.1.
 Approval of

-(a) Vehicle Alarm Systems primarily dedicated to vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes, and
+(a) If fitted vehicle Alarm Systems primarily dedicated to vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes, and

-(b) Vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes with regard to their Vehicle Alarm System/.
+(b) Vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes with regard to their fitted Vehicle Alarm System/.

 1.2.
 At the request of the manufacturer, Contracting Parties may grant approvals to vehicles of other categories and to Vehicle Alarm Systems for fitment to such vehicles.

+1.3.
+This Regulation does not apply to radio transmission frequencies, whether or not related to the protection of vehicles against unauthorized use.

 2. Definitions